Top Things to Do in Arizona’s Jerome Ghost Town

 Jerome is one of the largest ghost towns in the United States, so it’s worth visiting.
 Though the population never went to zero, it did dwindle to around 50 at the lowest point, qualifying it as a ghost town.

 Now, around 250 residents live in Jerome.
-Where it was once mining that drove its economy, now tourism drives it.
-People visit Jerome for its history, the incredible wineries, and the artists and galleries that are there.
+Where mining once drove its economy, tourism now drives it.
+People visit Jerome for its history, the incredible wineries, and the artists and galleries there.

 window.fd(‘form’, { formId: ‘5f654c78bf43d8ae8bbfa457’, containerEl: ‘#fd-form-5f654c78bf43d8ae8bbfa457’ });Wander the Historic Town